 I have paintings in the collections of a number of politicians including Clare Short and Jack McConnell and have been commissioned by councils and many firms and individuals in Britain and abroad.
 I was pleased to be a featured artist in The Great Outdoors magazine and have been featured in the Home Style Hub within the Great Scottish Indoors on Facebook.

 FOR MANY, The hills in mid-winter can feel a bit monochrome.
 Ocasionally we'll have the contrast of a blazing blue sky and a covering of brilliant white snow, yet often things feel a bit dreich at this time of year.
-However, Sheena Phillips instead caprures the fleeting moments of winter sunshine that, although weak, can illuminate the hills and reveal the secret gentleness of the season.
+However, I caprure the fleeting moments of winter sunshine that, although weak, can illuminate the hills and reveal the secret gentleness of the season.

-Sheena was sketching to the west towards the Pentland Hills when this scene caught her eye.
+I was sketching to the west towards the Pentland Hills when this scene caught her eye.
 "There had been a thunderstorm the night before, and I turned to the Moorfoot Hills to see this glow through the heavy clouds.
 The field boundaries came and went-it was mesmerising.

-"I paint with large brushes on heavy watercolout paper, starting with the sky and land, and finishing with the detail in the studio.
+"I paint with large brushes on heavy watercolour paper, starting with the sky and land, and finishing with the detail in the studio.
 The chalange is deciding how long to paint into the watercolour washes before they start to dry."